zhwang24/zhwang24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a PhD candidate at Sun Yat-sen University, China.
-My research interests include remote sensing and cryospheric science, primarily remote sensing of sea ice.
+I’m a postdoctoral researcher at the Polar Research Institute of China.
+My research interests focus on remote sensing and thermodynamics of sea ice.

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 The paper "_A Machine Learning-Reconstructed Dataset of River Discharge, Temperature, and Heat Flux into the Arctic Ocean_" was accepted by _Scientific Data_.
+- *2025.06*: &nbsp;🎈🎓 Graduated from Sun Yat-sen University with a Ph.D. in Science.
 - *2024.07*: &nbsp;🎉🎉 The paper "_Modeling pan-Arctic seasonal and interannual landfast sea ice thickness and snow depth between 1979 and 2021_" was accepted by _International Journal of Digital Earth_.

 # 📝 Publications